 20. Family bonding.
 Since I’ve entered Pregnancy World, I want to hang out with my husband, mother, father, brother, and family-in-law as much as humanly possible.
 (Speaking of which, thanks to my mother for taking these photos with me at Jamaica Pond in Boston!)
 I also crave time with good friends.
 Clearly, my soul wants to burrow into a nest of community and kin to prepare for our babe’s upbringing!

 There you have my current symptoms of travel through Pregnancy World.
 Any sound surprising?
 Familiar?
 Do comment…

 Enjoy this article?
-Please consider doing your next Amazon purchase through this deals link, as it will provide a small commission to support this site at no extra cost to you.
+Please consider doing your next Amazon purchase through this deals link, or checking out this awesome service for discount maternity clothes, as it provides a small commission to support this site at no extra cost to you.
 Thanks in advance!